 - Run Outlook in Safe Mode

-However, to ascertain if your internet connection is really down, try to access a website in your browser.
-If you were unable to access it, then the issue is obviously due to a connection error.
-Restarting your internet connection might fix the problem.
+However, to check if the connection is really down, try to access a website in your browser.
+If you’re unable to access it, then the issue is obviously due to a connection error.
+So restarting the Internet connection might fix the problem.

-- Press Windows Key + X to open Win+X menu and choose Control Panel from the list.
+- Press Windows Key + X and choose Control Panel from the list.

-- When Mail Setup window opens, click on Show Profiles button.
+- When the Mail Setup window opens, click on Show Profiles button.

 - Click the Add button.

-- New Profile window will appear.
-Select E-mail Account option, enter your profile name and the required account information.
+- The New Profile window will appear.
+Select E-mail Account, enter your profile name and the required account information.
 Click Next.

 - Click Finish and your account will be created.

 By default, the above steps will create an IMAP account, if the email server supports it.